oceansam/CL-Editor/README.md

 What is CL-Editor?
 --
-Simple, past cover letter in, change areas where you want dynamic strings and update when necessary for job applications.
+Simple, paste cover letter in, change areas where you want dynamic strings and update when necessary for job applications.

 How to use?
 --